missionpinball/missionpinball-website/_draft/this-month-in-pinball-september-2018.md

 Furthermore, we improve the error/logging output and added a new production flag which optimizes the behaviour for unattended operations.

-# Current release 0.50
+# Current stable release (0.50)

-We released MPF 0.50. with bugfixes.
+We released MPF 0.50.14 and MPF-MC 0.50.8 with bugfixes and backports.

 ## Changes